The-LoneWolf/AndroPress/README.md

 9 Add view for empty comment & post list.<br>
 10 Push Notification Added With FCM(FireBase Cloud Messaging)<br>
 11 Add Material Design Colors to colors.xml<br>
-12 Improve Some Views Like Comment Dialog view
+12 Improve Some Views Like Comment Dialog view<br>
+13 Cache system to load categories in navigation menu if there is no internet connection<Br>

 ## Things to do
 1 Add Search<br>